bartbartelds/obsidian-writing/2024-04-01 wergle flomp.md

 and struggle home at evensong, that morose day, early spring.

-The city paid seasons no mind, singular in its
+The city pays seasons little mind, as, singular in constant grind, it churns and roils, and burns and boils, consuming every little thing, that morose day, early spring.